 ENTSOG has been tasked to deliver Summer Supply Outlook and Winter Supply Outlook reports, to assess the ability of the European gas infrastructures to provide flexibility as well as the resilience of the European gas infrastructures under peak conditions.
 Regulation (EU) 2017/1938 requires that ENTSOG carry out a Union-wide simulation of gas supply and infrastructure disruption scenarios.
 ENTSOG has also been tasked to take part in the works of the Gas Coordination Group and ensure functionality of the Regional Coordination System for Gas (ReCo System for Gas).

-Regulation (EC) 715/2009 and its amendments require ENTSOG to provide a Union-wide 101 platform where all gas TSOs for gas make their relevant data publicly available.
+Regulation (EC) 715/2009 and its amendments require ENTSOG to provide a Union-wide platform on which all TSOs for gas make their relevant data publicly available.
 The Transparency Platform provides technical and commercial data on gas transmission systems, which include interconnection points and connections with storages, LNG facilities, distribution networks, final consumers and production facilities ENTSOG ensures facilitation of the existing ReCo System for Gas as a CNOT for emergency conditions, including a common incidents classification scale, and other supporting documentation for the ReCo Teams.
 ENTSOG also provides a long-term Gas Quality Outlook in the TYNDP.

 ENTSOG 2050 Roadmap and Action Plan reflects its support of the goals of the European Green Deal and legislative initiatives within the 'Fit for 55' package, Hydrogen and Decarbonised Gas Market package and the REPowerEU action plan.
-ENTSOG has also published it Hydrogen Project Visualisation Platform, as a comprehensive, interactive map for hydrogen projects along the whole value chain based on open source data.
+ENTSOG has also published its Hydrogen Project Visualisation Platform, as a comprehensive, interactive map for hydrogen projects along the whole value chain based on open source data.